The Rich & Vibrant History of OHEKA

 - At 109,000 square feet, OHEKA was and remains the second largest private home in America (only The Biltmore in North Carolina can boast grander dimensions).

-- Construction: Reinforced steel & concrete with some walls 2’6” thick.
+- Construction: Reinforced steel and concrete with some walls 2’6” thick.

 - OHEKA originally consisted of 127 Rooms.